littleunixcorn/Unicorns/CONTENT/TWEAKS/WINCOMMANDS/README.md

 <hr>

 #### My configuration for Windows 7 (benchmarked).
-**netsh int tcp set global autotuninglevel=disabled**: a feature that can improves your network speed, for me it does not.
+**netsh int tcp set global autotuninglevel=disabled**: a feature that can improves your network speed, for me it does not, disabling it may reduce your network speed.

 **netsh int tcp set global chimney=disabled**: used to offload processing of the entire TCP/IP.